plainspooky/giovannireisnunes/README.md

+# Files from my blog

+This is collection of programs and files related from my [blog](https://giovannireisnunes.wordpress.com) -- It is written in portuguese  but you're invited to know it.
+Even using Google Translator :-)

 # Arquivos do meu blog

-This is collection of programs, files and other things from my [blog](https://giovannireisnunes.wordpress.com) -- It is written in portuguese  but you're invited to know it.
-Even using Google Translator :-)

 Aqui estão os arquivos e outras coisas citados e/ou utilizados no meu [blog](https://giovannireisnunes.wordpress.com).